dtcxzyw/llvm-ub-aware-interpreter/README.md

 ## Introduction

 This tool is developed to save my life when debugging LLVM.
-Unlike lli, this interpreter is UB-aware, which means it will check immediate undefined behaviors during the execution and handle poison values properly.
-It is designed to be a debugging tool, so it is not optimized for performance. [alive-exec](https://github.com/AliveToolkit/alive2) should be a drop-in replacement of this tool.
+Unlike lli, this interpreter is UB-aware, which means it will check immediate undefined behaviors during execution and handle poison values properly.
+It is designed to be a debugging tool, so it is not optimized for performance. [alive-exec](https://github.com/AliveToolkit/alive2) should be a drop-in replacement for this tool.
 But it is slow and easy to get stuck in my experience.
 So this tool is designed to be more friendly to csmith and creduce.

 ## Motivation